Current Liabilities

 Obligations due within one year.

-Current liabilities include accounts payable, short-term loans, accrued expenses, current portions of long-term debt, and unearned revenue.
-If they exceed current assets, the business may face a liquidity crisis.
+Current liabilities are debts and obligations a business must settle within one operating cycle, typically twelve months.
+They include accounts payable to suppliers, short-term loans and lines of credit, accrued expenses (wages, interest, taxes incurred but not yet paid), the current portion of long-term debt, unearned revenue (customer deposits not yet earned), and current tax liabilities.
+They appear on the balance sheet immediately below current assets, and the difference between the two is working capital.
+If current liabilities exceed current assets, the business may face a liquidity crisis.
 Lenders closely examine this relationship through the current ratio and quick ratio before approving credit.

 Why It Matters for Your Business